lokidoki102/tp/docs/DeveloperGuide.md

 This enhancement improves the usability and reliability of the application by ensuring that price and budget inputs are realistic and within acceptable bounds.

+### B.3 Restrict Landed Properties to a unique postal code

+#### B.3.1 Motivation
+In the current implementation, HDBs and Condominiums are allowed to share postal codes, similar to real world situations.
+However, following further research, landed properties have shown no need to share postal codes.

+#### B3.2 Implementation
+1. Update the method used to check Landed Property uniqueness.
+Currently, the method uses the whole string.
+Include postal code uniqueness as a requirement.